 Schools are not allowed to know the position you have placed them on the Application Form when drawing up rankings of children to determine who is awarded a place.
-However, for 2014 entry the whole application form,including reasons for applying for a school was sent to Admission Authorities to be provided as evidence for appeal panels when considering appeals.
-I understand this practice will continue for 2015 admission and subsequently, although I regard it as a seriously retrograde step placing parents in an invidious position regarding their choice of schools.
+However, for appeals the whole application form,including reasons for applying for a school is sent to schools being appealed for to be provided as evidence for appeal panels when considering appeals.
+I regard it as a seriously retrograde step placing parents in an invidious position regarding their choice of schools.
 It is certainly wrong according to the spirit, if not the letter, of the mandatory School Admissions Code,that does not allow schools to know in which order the parents have placed them on the form for admission purposes.
-However, I am told it is legal and other Authorities (not Kent) also use it when parents appeal for a school place in March, It is possible that some schools which are their own admission authorities (including academies) may choose not to present the information to Independent Appeal Panels, but for 2014 appeals nearly all did.
-If you are likely to have to appeal, you therefore now have to consider order of preference on the Common Application Form much more carefully than in previous years, as the school and appeal panel will now see all your preferences and be entitled to ask the reason for them.
+However, I am told it is legal and other Authorities (not Kent) also use it when parents appeal for a school place in March, It is possible that some schools which are their own admission authorities (including academies) may choose not to present the information to Independent Appeal Panels.
+If you are likely to have to appeal, you therefore have to consider order of preference on the Common Application Form much more carefully than in previous years, as the school and appeal panel will now see all your preferences and be entitled to ask the reason for them.

 Further, there is a section for you to provide the reason for applying to each school separately on the Form.
 This used to be confidential to the school applied for and continues to be so, unless you appeal, when as it is on the common application form it is shared with all schools you are appealing to.
 Obviously if you put down strong reasons for applying to one school it may reflect badly on you if appealing for another!
 My advice is therefore clear.
 Do not put any entry in this section, unless you are applying on health grounds (or similar) on which you consider your child needs to attend a particular school, in which case you would also need to provide medical evidence to substantiate your claim.
 Otherwise, reasons are completely ignored for allocating places in the admission procedure as they do not form part of the criteria or rules by which places are allocated.